masich/DataB/README.md

 max.save();
 bob.save();
 ```
-And now our database looks as follows:
+And now, our database looks as follows:

 | № | name | phone_number (PK) |
 |---|------|-------------------|